-Despite 2013's iPhone 5S remaining one of the most popular handsets on the market, still outselling the likes of the Samsung Galaxy S5 and HTC One M8 in the US, attention has already firmly turned to the upcoming iPhone 6 release date and the possibility of an all new Apple smartphone direction.
+Despite the iPhone 5S and iPhone 5C remaining two of the most popular handsets on the market, consistently outselling the likes of the Samsung Galaxy S5 and HTC One M8, the iPhone 6 has been the subject of tipsters' attentions for a number of months.

-While numerous reports have suggested the iPhone 6 will feature a refreshed, larger design and screen to better rival its main Android rivals, it has also been suggested that the phone could benefit from a super slim profile similar to the iPod touch.
+With the iPhone 6 wildely expected to feature a completely refreshed, larger design and screen to better rival its main Android rivals, it has also been suggested that the phone could benefit from a super slimmer profile similar to the iPod touch.

 With the iPhone 4S having marked the company’s first move to a late summer unveiling, the iPhone 5 and iPhone 5S have all made their first appearances around the same time of year.